 Don't be alarmed.
 Most often, you'll see this error when images or content stored on a nonsecure page interact with the Mailchimp app, which is secure.

 For instance, if you try to add an image from your image gallery into your campaign, you may see security warnings in Internet Explorer.
 This is because images in Mailchimp are stored in the cloud, not on the same server as the Mailchimp app.
 This doesn't affect the security of your Mailchimp data in any way.
 It just allows nonsecure items to display within our application.

 Each browser handles these security alerts differently.

 - Firefox shows an error message at the top of the screen.

 - Chrome puts a little caution sign over the lock in the URL bar.
 Click the lock to see details.

 - Internet Explorer displays different pop-up errors, depending on the version of Internet Explorer you're using.
-If you're in a pop-up window in Mailchimp, like the Content Manager or Preview Mode, the security warning might pop up in the original window, or appear to be hiding behind windows.
+If you're in a pop-up window in Mailchimp, like the Content Studio or Preview Mode, the security warning might pop up in the original window, or appear to be hiding behind windows.
 Use your Alt+Tab keys together to browse through the open windows on your computer.

 You want to select to view all content on the page—both secure and nonsecure—so that everything displays normally.
 If you click to view secure items only, you won't be able to see some images in your campaign.
 It's safe to view all content, and no private or personal information becomes insecure by choosing to see both types of content.